XTStudio/Kimi-API/UIKit/UIView.md

 readonly subviews: UIView[]

 /**
+ * The receiver’s window object, or nil if it has none.
+ */
+readonly window: UIWindow | undefined

+/**
  * Unlinks the view from its superview and its window, and removes it from the responder chain.
  */
 removeFromSuperview(): void